Cole strikes out 12, Bregman HR lifts Astros over Tigers 6-3

 Tigers: RHP Drew VerHagen (3-2, 6.67 ERA) makes his fourth start of the season Friday in Detroit’s series opener at Minnesota.

-Astros: RHP Zack Greinke (13-4, 2.84) will face the Angels in Friday’s series opener, looking to improve to 4-0 in his fourth start with Houston.
+Astros: Greinke (13-4, 2.84) will face the Angels in Friday’s series opener, looking to improve to 4-0 in his fourth start with Houston.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports